Ten-man Greece hold firm to frustrate Japan

 Greece, who lost their opener 3-0 to Colombia, have never been past the group stage at a World Cup but victory over Ivory Coast could still get them through to the last 16.

-"We were good in terms of determination, courage and defence but we weren't able to counter-attack," said Greece coach Fernando Santos.
+"We were good in terms of determination, courage and defense but we weren't able to counter-attack," said Greece coach Fernando Santos.

 "Without the red card we probably could have won the game."